ALWAYS TIRED ?

 The Port Elizabeth Sleep Lab has been serving the Eastern Cape with sleep and snoring testing and treatment for over 3 decades.
-Located separately in the Netcare Greenacres Hospital in Port Elizabeth, our team of sleep technologists and assistants is headed by physician pulmonologist, Dr Luke Krige, and assists patients in the diagnosis, testing and treatment of sleep related disorders, with a specific focus on snoring, obstructive sleep apnea (OSA) and insomnia.
+With locations in Greenacres and Walmer in Port Elizabeth, our team of sleep technologists and assistants is headed by physician pulmonologist, Dr Luke Krige, and assists patients in the diagnosis, testing and treatment of sleep related disorders, with a specific focus on snoring, obstructive sleep apnea (OSA) and insomnia.

-If you wake up in the morning not feeling rested, have trouble sleeping, suffer from daytime fatigue / sleepiness or loud snoring, please contact us or your health care practitioner to assess your risk and assist your recovery.
+If you wake up in the morning not feeling rested, have trouble sleeping, suffer from loud snoring or daytime fatigue / sleepiness, please contact us or your health care practitioner to assess your risk, and assist your recovery.

 The PE Sleep Lab testing and treatment is covered by the majority of medical aids and hospital plans as heavy snorers and poor sleepers are at increased risk of heart attacks, strokes and other serious ailments.

 Covid-19: We remain open through the Covid-19 outbreak.
 We have opened a private consultation location and staggered our sleep consultations to ensure social distancing.
 Telephonic consultations can also be provided.
 Our private individual rooms and sanitized locations safeguard your privacy and protection for in-lab sleep testing.
 Where in-lab sleep testing is not feasible, a home based sleep screening may be performed.

 " Thank you for the exceptional friendly service and care "

 " Thank you Doc and all the PE Sleep Lab staff for your warm professionalism and giving me exactly what I needed! "